Richard Schmidt (rower)

-Richard Schmidt (born 23 May 1987) is a German representative sweep-oar rower.
-He is a six time world champion, a four time Olympian, an Olympic gold & silver medallist and has held a seat in the German senior men's eight—the Deutschlandachter—constantly from 2009 to 2021.
-He rowed at seven when the Deutschlandachter at the 2017 World Rowing Cup II set a world's best time of 5.18.68, still the standing world mark as of 2021.
+Richard Schmidt (born 23 May 1987) is a German former representative sweep-oar rower.
+He is a six time world champion, a four time Olympian, an Olympic gold & silver medallist and held a seat in the German senior men's eight — the Deutschlandachter — constantly from 2009 to 2021.
+He rowed at seven when the Deutschlandachter at the 2017 World Rowing Cup II set a world's best time of 5.18.68, which was still the standing world mark as of 2023.

-He was in the German crew that won the gold medal in the men's eight competition at the 2012 Summer Olympics in London.
-At the 2016 Summer Olympics in Rio de Janeiro, he rowed in Germany's men's eight which won the silver medal.
-He has been selected in the German Olympic rowing squad for Tokyo 2021 and is expected to again row in the German men's eight for his third Olympic appearance.
+He was in the German crew when it won the gold medal in the men's eight competition at the 2012 Summer Olympics in London.
+At the 2016 Summer Olympics in Rio de Janeiro, he rowed in Germany's men's eight which won the silver medal and again he rowed in the German men's eight at Tokyo 2021 and won his second Olympic silver medal.
+In 2024, he received the Thomas Keller Medal, the highest honor awarded by the World Rowing Federation.